kentcdodds/es6-workshop/README.md

 npm run test:watch
 ```

-This will execute the tests in the `test` directory.
-Currently all of these tests are disabled, using `it.skip`.
+This will start `jest` in its interactive watch mode ([learn more][watch-mode]).
+If you see a bunch of failures, make
+sure you're in "only changed" mode by clicking the `o` key.
+There should not be any tests run at this point.
 Your
-job is to one-by-one turn each test back on and get the test to pass, by writing the required ES6 code.
-Once you have
+job is to go into each test file in `exercises` and make the tests pass.
+As you make changes, jest will run the file's
-written the required code, the tests will pass, and you can move onto the next test.
+tests.
+Once you have written the required ES6 code, the tests will pass, and you can move on.

 ### Contributing

 If you have any questions, [let me know](https://twitter.com/kentcdodds).

-If you use this workshop, please Pull Request this readme with a link to your event.
+If you use this workshop, please Pull Request this README with a link to your event.

+If you want to edit/update anything in the exercises, please make all changes in the `templates` directory.
+We're using
+[`split-guide`](https://git.io/split-guide), so the `exercises` and `exercises-final` directories are generated.

 ### Events